 “Is it a real one?”
 She said prying it out carefully from my closed fist.
 She examined it briefly and returned it to me.
 “Lucky!
 Put it in your pocket!”

 I slipped it in the front pocket of my shirt putting both the buttons firmly in place quickly.
 A rickshaw pulled to our side and the man looked askance at mother.

 “Three rupees!”
 He declared through his brown-yellow teeth.

 “Two and a half!”
 My mother told him curtly.
 He stopped pedaling and nodded us to climb over.

 Soon we were standing at the same book stall ordering a fresh set of Champak, Phantom, and Mandrake Comics from the startled stall-owner.
 I also got two shining new coins back in change.
 But just as I was about to put them away safely, a black curled palm appeared under my face out of nowhere!
-I found a half-naked boy about the same age as mine in dirty oversized knickers standing next to me, his hand stretched out for alms.
+I found a half-naked boy about the same age as mine in dirty oversized knickers, his hand stretched towards me.
 There was a bulbous snot dangling out of his nose and mucus stuck out of his eyes.
 He appeared soot black but that was apparently not his complexion as his chest was fair in places.
 A small girl stood next to him in a dirty frock, her eyes swollen with dry tears.
 I never knew when my hand retracted itself from the pocket and placed the coins, one in each of their palms.
 The boy spun and ran away and the girl followed him bellowing hard.

-I thanked the Goddess that sat on the lion for the books when I reached home.
-And I thanked her for the measles too, and the trip with mother to the temple, and the fall on the road that bruised my elbows but gave me the ten rupee note with which I repurchased the comics and put those coins on the palms of the boy with snot all over his face and his whimpering beggar sister.
+I thanked the Goddess that stood with a foot on the man for the comics when I reached home.
+And I thanked her for the measles too, and for the trip with mother to the temple, and the fall on the road that bruised my elbows but gave me the ten rupee note with which I repurchased the comics and put those coins on the palms of the boy with snot all over his face and his whimpering beggar sister.